If a tire suddenly goes flat while you are driving, you should:

 This question appears in the following DMV practice tests:

-Florida DMV Practice Test 2North Dakota DMV Practice Test 3South Carolina DMV Practice Test 6Virginia DMV Practice Test 6Texas DMV Practice Test 10Tennessee DMV Practice Test 13Michigan DMV Practice Test 14Rhode Island DMV Practice Test 16Louisiana DMV Practice Test 18North Carolina DMV Practice Test 20
+Florida DMV Practice Test 2North Dakota DMV Practice Test 3South Carolina DMV Practice Test 6Virginia DMV Practice Test 6Texas DPS Practice Test 10Tennessee DMV Practice Test 13Michigan DMV Practice Test 14Rhode Island DMV Practice Test 16Louisiana DMV Practice Test 18North Carolina DMV Practice Test 20